 Many C programmers get confused about Volatile keyword.
 The actual definition and applicability of the volatile keyword is often misconstrued in the context of the C language.
 Most of the tutorials don’t elaborate it to extend.
 This article will first briefly explain volatile and its history and then, through a series of examples about how not to use it, how to most effectively create correct systems software using volatile.

-A common misconception is to imagine that somehow const is the opposite of volatile and vice versa.
+and vice versa.
 They are unrelated and you should remember the fact.

 Why Use Volatile?